Hi, I’m Amanda!

 Education + Licensing

-I am a Licensed Marriage and Family Therapist (LMFT) with credentials to practice in Illinois, Utah, and Washington.
-I received my Bachelor’s in Human Development and Master’s in Marriage and Family Therapy.
-Throughout my education, I have focused the majority of my research on interracial relationships and families, faith transitions, and the impact of fathers on the family unit.
+I am a Licensed Marriage and Family Therapist (LMFT) licensed to practice in Illinois, Utah, and Washington.
+I received my Bachelor's in Human Development and my Master's in Marriage and Family Therapy.

 Experience